HaileyLV/PA1489-project/Engineer diary/Ebba Bengtsson engineer diary.md

 Provided insights on how I created the Dockerfile and implemented the database, offering guidance to others.

-We have two different versions:
-Version 1

-Orders are saved using buttons, recorded instantly with no option to change choices.

-Navigation between BO (Back Order) and KT (Kitchen) is possible via "Go to kitchen" and "Back to order" links.
-BO and KT are parts of the same program.

-Kitchen receives all orders as an unnumbered list.

-Kitchen can clear all orders but not individual ones.

-Product design will change to make add_items and remove_items attributes of the burger.

-Version 2

-Uses checkboxes to let users make temporary selections.

-Orders are saved only when "Order Now" is clicked, allowing changes beforehand.

-BO and KV are separate programs pointing to the same database (currently hardcoded, incomplete).

-Orders are managed by customer name (needs testing for handling duplicate names).

-            What i did:
+ * What i did:

 Download flask-menu:

 pip install Flask-Menu

 Verify the Installation:

 pip list | grep Flask-Menu

 if correct-> Flask-Menu (0.7)

 Download and use FLask-Menu to code.
 Link https://flask-menu.readthedocs.io

 ----

 Install Docker:

 sudo apt-get update

-sudo apt-get install docker-ce docker-ce-cli containerd.io Download and try to learn how to use Docker Desktop.
+sudo apt-get install docker-ce docker-ce-cli containerd.io

+Download and try to learn how to use Docker Desktop.
 Link https://www.docker.com/products/docker-desktop/

 Install Docker Desktop (windows):

 Invoke-WebRequest -Uri https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe -OutFile DockerDesktopInstaller.exe

 Docker commands:

 docker build -t <image's name>: . -> Build dockers images.
-Best att use ex: customer: lastest'for the images name and version docker images -> Show all images docker run -d --name -p <image's name>: -> run the docker image
+Best att use ex: customer: lastest'for the images name and version

+docker images -> Show all images

+docker run -d --name -p <image's name>: -> run the docker image

-running container stop or start: docker stop adminer docker start adminer
+running container stop or start:

+docker stop adminer

+docker start adminer

 ----

 v40

-            learn:
+ * learn:

 the difference between Dockerfile and Docker Compose.

 -> If you have downloaded Docker, Docker Compose is included automatically, so no additional downloading is needed.

-Adminer ->allows you to access your database and make changes there. learned about Virtual machine and adminer
+Adminer ->allows you to access your database and make changes there.

+learned about Virtual machine and adminer

-            What happen in the group:
+ * What happen in the group:
 Assembled and tested the product for the first time.

 Coded MenuStore and documented its functionality.
-Practice:
-Did not finish MenuStore.
-Need to learn more about Docker Compose and databases.
-No testing or bug fixes completed.

 Meeting 3:

 We agreed to transition to Docker Compose.
 Each team member will research the implementation process at home.

-what i did on my Burger order: change my burger-order docker file to a docker compose.
+what i did on my Burger order:

+change my burger-order docker file to a docker compose.
 This was because with a docker compose file you can run through all 3 docker files. with docker file you need to open up all there every time.
 With compose it just runs a lot smother.
 Moved the database to a different map.

 Created a kitchen view (still needs improvement).

-            What i did:
+ * What i did:

 Download Adminer with docker:

 docker run --name adminer -d -p 8080:8080 adminer -> 8080 web place.

 Access Adminer in your browser: Open your browser and navigate to http://localhost:8080.

-running container stop or start: docker stop adminer docker start adminer
+running container stop or start:

+docker stop adminer

+docker start adminer

 run docker compose:

-docker-compose up -> runs the services using existing images/containers. docker-compose up --build --force-recreate -> rebuilds images and recreates all containers, regardless of changes.
+docker-compose up -> runs the services using existing images/containers.

+docker-compose up --build --force-recreate -> rebuilds images and recreates all containers, regardless of changes.

 ----

 v41

-            learn:
+ * learn:

 Adminer dose not work for sqlite3 (need to fiend a way)

-            What happen in the group:
+ * What happen in the group:

 fiend away to make adminer work.

 Read about debugging and start doing a python test.

 what i did on my Burger order:

-Finish with database and Docker-compose file. started doing python tests and debugging.
+Finish with database and Docker-compose file.

+started doing python tests and debugging.

-Put in a error web site in docker compose file. fixed a list for my burger-order so I can add more burgers if i want to the order.
+Put in a error web site in docker compose file.

+fixed a list for my burger-order so I can add more burgers if i want to the order.

 Id for orders:

 used ->unique_id = str(uuid.uuid4())

 generates a unique string using a random UUID (version 4).
 It's used to create secure and unique identifiers.

-Added session instead of a list: session is better than a list in Flask because it manages data per user instead of globally, is more secure (encrypted), saves server memory, and maintains user data across different requests.
+Added session instead of a list:

+session is better than a list in Flask because it manages data per user instead of globally, is more secure (encrypted), saves server memory, and maintains user data across different requests.
 A list shares data between all users and is less secure.